 The Docker platform offers tools for handling container lifecycles.
 With Docker, applications and their components can be developed inside containers.
 Containers are used as the primary means of distributing and testing software.
 When ready, you can deploy these containers into production environments.

 Docker is also beneficial for CI/CD processes.
 Developers can write code locally and distribute their projects through Docker containers.
 These containers undergo automated and manual testing in test environments.
-If any errors are detected, they can be fixed in the development stage and then rolled out again for more testing.
+If any errors are detected, they can be corrected during the development stage and then rolled out again for further testing.

 Docker remains relevant to most container projects, applications, and developers today thanks to its modern tools, compatibility, large community, and ease of use.
-However, Docker Inc. has undergone changes recently, including changes to Docker Desktop licensing
+It remains widely used for container development and deployment workflows.

 Can You Use Containers Without Docker?